What Are NoSQL Databases and Why Enterprises Rely on NoSQL?

 NoSQL was engineered to meet a new generation of business requirements:

-⇒ Interconnected Data: Major systems are built to be interconnected.
-The web foster in hyperlinks, pingbacks, and tags that tie things together.
+Interconnected Data: Major systems are built to be interconnected.
+The web fosters hyperlinks, pingbacks, and tags that tie things together.

 Advantages of NoSQL over Relational Databases?

-When compared to relational databases, NoSQL databases are often more scalable and provide better performance.
-Relational databases store data in highly structured tabular form, with multiple rows and columns.
-While these data stores are highly flexible, easy to maintain, and useful for data stored on a single server, they do not scale very well in a distributed system compared to NoSQL.
+When compared to relational databases, NoSQL databases are often more scalable and deliver better performance.
+Relational databases store data in structured tables with rows and columns, making them flexible and easy to manage, especially in single-server environments.
+However, they face limitations when it comes to scaling in distributed systems.

 Advantages of NoSQL

-- Often open-source and, therefore, lower cost.
-Can be an appealing solution for smaller organizations with limited budgets.
+11. Often open-source and, therefore, lower cost.
+It may be an interesting choice for smaller enterprises with limited budgets.

-- Offers a flexible schema design which can easily be altered without downtime
+12. Offers a flexible schema design that can easily be altered without downtime.

 Disadvantages of NoSQL